Team

 Derek Ho

-Derek is a research scientist with a B.S., M.S., and Ph.D. in Biological Systems Engineering from the University of Wisconsin-Madison, where he also holds a dual Ph.D. minor in Soil Science and Life Science Communication.
+Derek is a postdoctoral fellow with a B.S., M.S., and Ph.D. in Biological Systems Engineering from the University of Wisconsin-Madison, where he also holds a dual Ph.D. minor in Soil Science and Life Science Communication.
 A former sailor and Coast Guard officer, Derek is deeply passionate about water security and is dedicated to developing technologies for identifying and remediating microplastics in the environment.
 His doctoral research uniquely combines his love for photography with environmental chemistry, focusing on creating automated tools for the detection and identification of microplastics using fluorescence imaging with Nile Red staining.
 For his master’s research, Derek investigated improving biogas yield through the application of the white rot fungus C. subvermispora on dairy manure.
 Believing in the importance of communicating science beyond the laboratory, Derek has collaborated with Sea Grant to develop educational kits, including an interactive tabletop activity called “Plastic Panic!” designed to teach K-12 students about microplastics in wastewater treatment plants.
 Currently, 23 of these kits are circulating throughout the Great Lakes states.
 Beyond the lab, Derek engages with the community through his handle “Paradoxically Plastic,” where he shares insights into his complex relationship with plastics, showcasing both his educational initiatives and personal interests related to this pressing environmental issue.
 [Pictured are his late parakeet - Bloo and Parry]

 Rebecca Jiuhe Shi